Methods and Features

 render_on

 : After the page is loaded the system will by default wait until all javascript requests to the server complete before proceeding.
-Specifyingno_wait: true
+Specifying no_wait: true

-will skip this.javascript
+will skip this.

 : The javascript asset to load when mounting the component.
-By default it will beapplication
+By default it will be application

 (.js is assumed).
-Note that the standard Hyperstack configuration will compile all the client side Ruby assets as well as javascript packages into theapplication.js
+Note that the standard Hyperstack configuration will compile all the client side Ruby assets as well as javascript packages into the application.js

-file, so the default will work fine.style_sheet
+file, so the default will work fine.

 : The style sheet asset to load when mounting the component.
-By default it will beapplication
+By default it will be application

-(.css is assumed).controller
+(.css is assumed).

-- (expert zone!) specify a controller that will be used to mount thecomponent.
+component.
 By default hyper-spec will build a controller and route to handle the request from the client to mount the component.

 Any other options not listed above will be passed along to the Rail's controller render